vmray/ms-defender-azure/README.md

 ## Disable Microsoft Defender for VMRay Storage Account

-- Defender for storage will remove any malware uploaded to a Blob storage.
+> Defender for storage will remove any malware uploaded to a Blob storage.
 If you are using Microsoft Defender for Storage you need to exclude the VMRay storage.

 - Open [https://portal.azure.com/](https://portal.azure.com) and search `Storage accounts` service.

 ![14](Images/14.png)

 - Open the storage account, the name starts with `vmraystorage`.
-- Go to `Microsoft Defender For Cloud`->`settings`, disable the `Microsoft Defender For Storage` and click on `save`.
+- Go to `Microsoft Defender For Cloud` > `settings`, disable the `Microsoft Defender For Storage` and click on `save`.

 ![defender_disable](Images/defender_disable.png)

 ## Expected Issues With LogicApps
-- Logic App `SubmitDefenderAlertsToVMRay` runs will fail after 2 minutes.
+> Logic App `SubmitDefenderAlertsToVMRay` runs will fail after 2 minutes.
 This is a expected behaviour and is not an issue.

 ![32](Images/32.png)

 ## Debugging
 - To debug and check logs after receiving an email, follow these steps:
-  1. Navigate to the Azure Function App.
+  * Navigate to the Azure Function App.
-  2. Select the function that starts with "vmraydefender".
+  * Select the function that starts with "vmraydefender".
-  3. In the Function section below, choose "VMRayDefender".
+  * In the Function section below, choose "VMRayDefender".
      ![d1](Images/d1.png)

-  4. Go to the Invocation tab.
+  * Go to the Invocation tab.
      ![d2](Images/d2.png)

-  5. Find the execution based on the start time received in the email and match it with the invocation_id from the email.
+  * Find the execution based on the start time received in the email and match it with the invocation_id from the email.
      ![d3](Images/d3.png)

-  6. Review all logs under the selected execution.
+  * Review all logs under the selected execution.

 ## Version History